Phrip Phri: Relations with China

-Formation of Ayutthaya Kingdom: 14th century
+Absorption into Ayutthaya

-Several sources, such as the Instructions Given to the Siamese Envoys Sent to Portugal, Ayutthaya Chronicle of Jeremias van Vliet, and the Du Royaume de Siam of Simon de la Loubère, state that the first king of the Ayutthaya Kingdom, Uthong V, was once the king of Phrip Phri, which was ruled by the same dynasty for 4 generations.
-During his reign in Phrip Phri, he married the only Suphannaphum princess, which made him also the King of Suphannaphum.
-After he was offered the throne at Lavo's Ayodhya in 1351, all four polities he ruled—Suphannaphum, Phrip Phri, Lavo, and Ayodhya—de facto united, which marks the formation of the Ayutthaya Kingdom.
+The Instructions, the Ayutthaya Chronicle of Jeremias van Vliet and Du Royaume de Siam agree that the first king of the Ayutthaya Kingdom, Uthong V, had earlier been king of Phrip Phri, which the same dynasty had held for four generations.
+While reigning there he married the only Suphannaphum princess, which made him king of Suphannaphum as well; when he was offered the throne of Lavo's Ayodhya in 1351, the four polities he then held, Suphannaphum, Phrip Phri, Lavo and Ayodhya, were de facto united, and that union is conventionally taken as the formation of the Ayutthaya Kingdom.
+Baker and Pasuk describe the same four as towns of the lower plain that had each sent missions to China in its own name, Ayodhya as Xian, Lavo as Luohu, Suphan Buri as Sumenbang and Phetchaburi as Pichaburi.